-How to catch holiday (Santa) Pikachu and Raichu in Pokémon Go!
+Pokémon Go: How to get a festive (Santa hat) Pichu, Pikachu, and Raichu

 How do I increase my odds of catching holiday Pikachu when I find him?

 Pikachu can be notoriously hard to catch.
-Not Abra hard, but certainly not easy.
-He often has a red target circle, teasing his escape prowess.
-Still, there are things you can do!
+Not Dragonite hard, but certainly not easy.
+It often has a red target circle, teasing its low catch rate Still, there are things you can do!

-- Use a Razz Berry.
+- Use a Razz Berry (1.5x).
+Golden Razz Berry (2.5x) if you have 'em.
 Unlike other bonuses, it's not dependent on you hitting the target.
 It'll work when you do.

-- Throw a Curve Ball.
+- Throw a Curve Ball (1.7x).
 A successfully thrown Curve Ball has a higher catch rate than a Great Ball and almost as good as an Ultra Ball.

-- If you're going for your first holiday Pikachu, throw Curve Ball with a Great Ball or even Ultra Ball if you have them to spare.
-The bonuses compound.
+- If you're going for your first Ash-hat Pikachu, throw a Great Ball (1.5x) or even Ultra Ball (2x) too.
+The bonuses stack.

 - Go for a Nice, Great, or Excellent throw by nailing the center of the target circle.
-Again, the bonuses compound.
+Again, the bonuses stack.

+How to stack bonuses and to catch tough Pokémon in Pokémon Go

 How to get a holiday (Santa) Raichu